-The pipx40 driver requires the VISA (Virtual Instrument Software Architecture) software layer to have been installed.
-The driver is implemented in Dynamic Link Library pipx40\32.dll, together with library/header files for each supported programming environment.
+The pipx40 driver requires the VISA (Virtual Instrument Software Architecture) software layer to have been installed, of a version that supports PXI bus operation.
+The pipx40 driver is implemented in Dynamic Link Library pipx40_32.dll, together with library/header files for each supported programming environment.